justinas-b/iac-workshop/topic-1/README.md

-# Topic-1: Inputs & Outputs
+# Topic-1: Input variables & outputs

 **1.** In the directory **"working-dir"** create file terraform.tfvars with variables and appropriate values according to your account.
 For state bucket use the same bucket name that you've created in the topic-0.